-Kaplan Kirsch & Rockwell has a national reputation for assisting local governments and community organizations that are affected by airport operations.
-Because of our unique experience in representing both airport proprietors and local governments who play host to airports, we possess an essential balance and objectivity in providing counsel on controversial airport-related issues.
-As a result of our representation of local governments affected by airport operations and development, our attorneys have gained insight into the perspectives of all sides in contentious airport development debates, which is of great value to airport and non-airport clients alike.
+Kaplan Kirsch & Rockwell has earned a national reputation for assisting local governments and community organizations affected by airport operations.
+Because of our decades-long experience representing airport proprietors and local governments who play host to airports, we are well prepared to provide counsel on a host of airport-related issues.
+As a result of our representation of local governments affected by airport operations and development, our lawyers have gained insight into all perspectives in contentious debates, insights which are of great value to airport sponsor and local government clients alike.

-We represent clients in many of the most important and complex airport development projects in the country, litigating numerous airport expansion cases, negotiating precedent-setting noise regulations and land use mitigation arrangements, and drafting economic development agreements between airports and their host communities.
-We successfully negotiate settlement agreements, intergovernmental agreements, and other arrangements that bring certainty and permanence to the relationship between airports and their neighbors.
-These deals have led to some of the most important airport capacity projects in the nation.
+We represent clients in many of the most complex airport-development projects in the country, litigating numerous expansion cases, negotiating precedent-setting noise regulations and land-use-mitigation arrangements, as well as drafting economic development agreements between airports and their host communities.
+We successfully negotiate settlements, intergovernmental agreements and other arrangements that bring certainty and permanence to the relationship between airports and their neighbors in some of the most high-profile airport-capacity projects in the nation.
 Where necessary, we litigate to bring leverage to find solutions to problems that arise from impacts on airport neighbors.